LukeZGD/Legacy-iOS-Kit/README.md

     - iPad Air 1, 2
     - iPad mini 2, 3, 4
     - iPod touch 6, 7
+- Restoring with iOS 16.6.x SHSH blobs using futurerestore is also supported on these devices:
+    - iPhone 8, X
+    - iPad 5
+    - iPad Pro 9.7/12.9 1st gen
 - Restoring with powdersn0w is supported on the following devices and target version range:
     - iPhone 4 GSM - iOS 4.0 to 7.1.1 (all versions except 4.2.1)
     - iPhone 4 CDMA - iOS 5.0 to 7.1.1